 Day 2 of Vancouver Itinerary in 4 days

-Now that you’ve got a good sense of what Vancouver is all about, it’s time to dig a little deeper into Vancouver’s major attractions!
+Start off your second day in Vancouver with a great brunch!
+Now that you’ve got a full belly and a good sense of what Vancouver is all about, it’s time to dig a little deeper into Vancouver’s major attractions!

 Morning – Stanley Park